A $C^{0}$ interior penalty method for $m$th-Laplace equation: Conclusion

 \section{Conclusion}

 A $C^{0}$ interior penalty method is considered for $m$th-Laplace equation on bounded Lipschitz polyhedral domain in $\mathbb{R}^{d}$ in this paper.
 In order to avoid computing $D^{m}$ of numerical solution on each element, we reformulate the $C^{0}$ interior penalty method for the odd and even $m$ respectively, and only the gradient and Laplace operators are used in the new method.
 A rigorous and detailed analysis is given for the key estimate that the discrete $H^{m}$-norm of the solution can be bounded by the natural energy semi-norm associated with our method.
-Then the stability estimate and the optimal error estimates with respect to discrete $H^{m}$-norm are achieved.
-We believe that the proposed $C^{0}$ interior penalty method for $m$th-Laplace equation can be applied for the nonlinear high order partial differential equations which will be our consideration in future.
+Then the stability estimate and the optimal error estimates with respect to discrete $H^{m}$-norm are achieved. {The error estimate under the low regularity assumption of the exact solution is also provided.} We believe that the proposed $C^{0}$ interior penalty method for $m$th-Laplace equation can be applied for the nonlinear high order partial differential equations which will be our consideration in future.